 Planning for Justice

-Planning for Justice is a coalition of graduate students, alumni, and faculty in Regional and Urban Planning Studies crafting a multidisciplinary resource platform (with accessible articles, academic work, and action items) while building a team of collaborators from educational institutions and civic groups in cities around the world.
-The coalition is explicitly committed to anti-racist planning efforts and aims to disrupt legacies of uneven geographical development through scholarship, dialogue, and the promotion of progressive projects.
+Planning for Justice is a coalition of graduate students, alumni and faculty in Regional and Urban Planning Studies who are launching a resource platform and global research initiative on the relationship between urban planning and systemic inequality.
+They crafted a growing digital library–with accessible articles, academic work and action items–as a democratic tool for learning and advocacy.
+They also started a blog to make space for new reflections.
+The coalition is explicitly committed to anti-racist planning efforts and aims to disrupt legacies of uneven development through scholarship, dialogue and the promotion of progressive projects.

 Dr Nancy Holman is one of the programme officers for LSE London.
 She is currently an Associate Professor of Urban Planning and the Director of the MSc in Regional and Urban Planning Studies at the London School of Economics and Political Science.
 Nancy joined the Department of Geography & Environment at LSE in August 2008 having previously managed the MSc in Housing and Regeneration in the Department of Social Policy.
 A planner by training she has a PhD in Urban Policy (University of Portsmouth, 1999) and an MSc in Community and Regional Planning (University of Texas, 1996).
 Her work deals primarily with issues of governance and local planning including sustainable development and community participation.